 - Dependents - You or your spouse may lose the privilege to deduct any or all of your children as dependents

-We use tax planning software to give our clients a snapshot of how their respective tax pictures will change in Year 1 of divorce.
+We often use tax planning software to give our clients a snapshot of how their respective tax pictures will change in Year 1 of divorce.
 This is not tax advice, of course, but just an estimated report.
 We use current tax rates, assuming they will continue with the same incomes and applying all other terms and factors of their divorce.

 If you and your spouse normally receive a tax return due to the benefits of filing as "Married Filing Jointly," you may want to consider delaying the official divorce decree until after you file taxes one last time.
 Depending on your circumstances, this can give you more flexibility in finalizing the settlement.